harshbaberwal21/UFC-PCA/README.md

 ![Component 1 Weights](https://github.com/harshbaberwal21/UFC-PCA/blob/ee6b09f7b18d5da3c2ef1e3a9434a13160789805/Comp1%20Weights.png)

+*The number of strikes landed on fighter’s leg by opponents in the fighter’s career till that fight combined.
+Could be taken to indicate the fighter’s ability to take hits on leg and block by the same.*

 #### Most Influential Features:
 1. Strikes landed  to head and body
 2. Strikes landed  when in clench with the opponent